China says its plans for new London embassy comply with laws

 Follow topic:

-BEIJING, Jan 21 - China has planned its new embassy building in Britain in full compliance with international diplomatic practices and relevant laws, a foreign ministry spokesperson said on Wednesday.
+BEIJING - China has planned its new embassy building in Britain in full compliance with international diplomatic practices and relevant laws, a foreign ministry spokesperson said on Jan 21.

+Britain gave approval on Jan 20 for China to build its largest embassy in Europe in London

-The approval process for the plans followed international diplomatic norms and British legal procedures, Guo said.
+The approval process for the plans followed international diplomatic norms and British legal procedures, Mr Guo said.

 Beijing’s plans to build a new embassy on the site of the two-century-old Royal Mint Court stalled for three years over opposition from local residents, lawmakers and Hong Kong pro-democracy campaigners in Britain.